rschroll/litex/README.md

 current file is used, if it's a TeX file, or the name of the most recently compiled file.
 It can be a relative filename, in which case it is resolved relative to the directory containing the current file, or an absolute filename.
-You probably only need this is you're working on a project with several TeX files.
+You probably only need this if you're working on a project with several TeX files.

 * *commands*: The commands to run.
 Either